eclipse-archived/codewind-docs/docs/_documentations/remote-install-operator.md

 To install the Codewind operator into your cluster, follow these steps:

-_MG: Do we need a log in step here?
-Ie `1.
-Log into your cluster. ` or is the `active Kubernetes context that points to your cluster` in the [prereqs](./remote-overview.html) sufficient??_

 1\.
 Go to your cloned Codewind operator directory:

-`$ cd <path_to_cloned_codewind-operator_repo>`
+`$ cd <path_to_cloned_codewind-operator_repository>`

 2\.
 Create the `codewind` namespace:

 `$ kubectl create namespace codewind`

 3\.
-Create the service account for the operator:
+Create a service account for the operator:

 `$ kubectl create -f ./deploy/service_account.yaml;`

 4\.
-Create the role-based access control (RBAC) for ingress, route, and so on:
+Create the access roles in the `codewind` namespace:

 `$ kubectl create -f ./deploy/role.yaml;`

 5\.
-Connect the service account to the role:
+Connect the operator account to the access roles:

 `$ kubectl create -f ./deploy/role_binding.yaml;`

 6\.
-Create the cluster roles because the permissions at the namespace level are not sufficient:
+Create the cluster roles.
+The Codewind operator needs some cluster permissions when querying outside of the installed namespace, for example, when discovering Tekton or other services:

 `$ kubectl create -f ./deploy/cluster_roles.yaml `

 7\.
-Connect the service account to the role:
+Connect the operator service account to the cluster roles:

 `$ kubectl create -f ./deploy/cluster_role_binding.yaml`

 8\.
-Create the CRD:
+Depending which version of Kubernetes or Openshift you using, create the Custom Resource Definitions (CRD) for your environment:

 For OpenShift 3.11.x clusters:
 ```